garrandall/popular-music-data/tracks/crying-roy-orbison.md

   rank: 39
   ranking_list: Billboard Hot 100
   start_date: '1961-11-27'
+release_year: 1961
+runtime: 166466
 ---
 I was all right for a while
 I could smile for a while
  THEN I saw you last night
 You held my hand so tight